FatRodzianko/SharpBypassUAC/README.md

   - Modifies the "(default)" value with the command to execute

 ### Fodhelper
 Registry modifications to:
 - HKCU\Software\Classes\ms-settings\Shell\Open\command
   - Modifies the "(default)" value with the command to execute
+  - Modifies the "DelegateExecute" value with an empty value

+### Computerdefaults
+Registry modifications to:
+- HKCU\Software\Classes\ms-settings\Shell\Open\command
+  - Modifies the "(default)" value with the command to execute